 If you’re searching for an answer to, ‘How do you store combustible liquids?’, this post will give you all the essential details that you need to know.
-Combustible liquids are a common type of dangerous goods that is used across a broad range of industries including mining, transport, construction and agriculture.
+Combustible liquids are commonly used across a broad range of industries including mining, transport, construction and agriculture.
 Find out how you can safely store your combustible liquids at your work site with these simple and straightforward tips.

-To properly store any type of hazardous chemical or dangerous goods, the first step is determining the properties, hazards and class of the substance that you’re dealing with.
+To properly store any type of chemical, the first step is determining the properties, hazards and class of the substance that you’re dealing with.

 Understanding Combustible Liquid